 A new study has found that women may have an increased chance of suffering from lasting physical and mental symptoms regarding head injuries.
-According to HealthDay News, a study of 2,000 concussion sufferers found that women were more likely than men to still have symptoms one year later.
+According to HealthDay News, a study of 2,000 concussion sufferers found that women were more likely than men to have symptoms still one year later.
 The problems included fuzzy memory and difficulty concentrating in addition to headaches, dizziness and fatigue.
 Women and men, however, showed similar recovery times after experiencing traumatic injuries to other parts of the body.

 What the Study Shows

 While the reasons are unclear, this is not the first study to find sex differences in concussion recovery.
 Many have found that on average, women improve more slowly post-concussion regardless of the cause of the injury.
 The new study also included a control group of people who had suffered orthopedic injuries to see whether women tended to recover more slowly from injuries in general, but that wasn’t the case.

 Researchers say the findings of this study strengthen the case that women’s slower recovery is related specifically to concussions.
 They say while women do generally have a good recovery after a concussion, some have persistent physical, mental or emotional symptoms.
 In the study, women did have higher rates of depression and anxiety diagnoses before the concussion compared to men, and those are risk factors for prolonged concussion symptoms, researchers said.

 The Danger of Concussions